yubing744/sui/explorer/client/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open http://localhost:3000 to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `npm run start:dev`

-Same as `npm start` but runs `prettier:fix:watch` as well.
+Same as `npm start` but runs `prettier:fix:watch` to format the files.

 ### `npm test`